vovan4ik123/HTTP-server/README.md

 # HTTP-server

-Run this code and go to page http://127.0.0.1/ in browser
+Run this code in Visual Studio and go to page http://127.0.0.1/ in browser